Doctorwooo/f5-agility-labs-sslviz/docs/class2/module3/scenario.rst

 Lab Overview
 ================================================================================

-You will start by leveraging a simple SQL-injection attack that demonstrates that the company's Juiceshop is indeed vulnerable and in need of protection afforded by **F5's Advanced Web Application Firewall**.
+You will start by leveraging a simple SQL-injection attack that demonstrates that the company's Juiceshop application is indeed vulnerable and in need of protection afforded by **F5's Advanced Web Application Firewall**.

-You will got through step-by-step on the procoess of creating a new **WAFaaS** device that will be used to protect the vulnerable Juiceshop application.
+You will go through the step-by-step process of creating a new **WAFaaS** device that will be used to protect the vulnerable Juiceshop application.
 Once the WAFaaS device is created, we will create a new inbound **Existing Application** topology with WAFaaS and enable the protection on the application.

 Note: The WAF policy used in this lab is pre-configured.
 For more information hands-on with F5 WAF policy creation, please check out our comprehensive WAF labs on `Clouddocs <https://clouddocs.f5.com/training/community/waf/html/>`_.